Long-acting beta-adrenoceptor agonist

 Long-acting β adrenoceptor agonists (LABAs) are beta-adrenergic agonists usually prescribed for moderate-to-severe persistent asthma and chronic obstructive pulmonary disease (COPD).

 LABAs are designed to reduce the need for shorter-acting β_{2} agonists such as salbutamol (albuterol), as they have an approximately twelve-hour duration of action, compared to about five hours for salbutamol, making them candidates for sparing high doses of corticosteroids or treating nocturnal asthma and providing symptomatic relief for COPD patients.

 With the exception of formoterol, LABAs are not recommended for the treatment of acute asthma exacerbations because of their slower onset of action compared to salbutamol.
-Their long duration of action is due to the addition of a long lipophilic side-chain that binds to an exosite on adrenergic receptors.
-This allows the active portion of the molecule to continuously bind and unbind at β_{2} receptors in the smooth muscle of the lungs.
+Salmeterol binds to an exosite on the β_{2} adrenergic receptor, and this has been proposed to explain its long duration of action, but this hypothesis is not universally accepted.

 Medical uses

 When combined with inhaled steroids, β adrenoceptor agonists can improve symptoms.
 In children this benefit is uncertain and they may be potentially harmful.
 They should not be used without an accompanying steroid due to an increased risk of severe symptoms, including exacerbation in both children and adults.
 A 2018 meta-analysis was unable to determine whether an increase serious adverse events reported in the previous meta-analysis on regular salmeterol alone is abolished by the additional use of regular inhaled corticosteroid.
 Large surveillance studies are ongoing to provide more information.
 There were no asthma-related deaths and few asthma-related serious adverse events when salmeterol is used with an inhaled steroid.
 At least with formoterol, an increased risk appears to be present even when steroids are used and this risk has not been ruled out for salmeterol.

+Because LABAs work so well at dulling the sensation of breathlessness, they can mask underlying airway inflammation.